tung2389/tool_for_spreadsheet/README.md

+IMPORTANT NOTE: in order to make the tool works properly, if you see the pop-up blocked in the top left of your browser when you click the open button, please allow this permission.

 This is a tool to help you open many urls in your spreadsheet faster

 - First, upload your spreadsheet by clicking the "UPLOAD FILE" button.